Viewing Inventory Normalization Insights

-Inventory Normalization Statistics provide insights as to how hardware and software inventory has been normalized.
+Inventory normalization insights give your greater understanding as to how hardware and software inventory has been normalized.

-1. Navigating to the Inventory Normalization Statistics page (Data Collection > IT Visibility Inventory Status > Inventory Normalization Statistics).
+1. Go to the Inventory Normalization Insights page (Data Collection > IT Visibility Inventory Status > Inventory Normalization Insights).

-2. Click the Hardware or Software tab and review the following subsections for descriptions of these statistics:
+2. Click the Software Statistics, Hardware Statistics, or Normalization DQ Summary tab and review the following subsections for descriptions of these statistics:

 Hardware Normalization Statistics